-Bourdain considered cooking as a craft.
+Anthony Bourdain considered cooking as a craft.
 He preferred hiring professionals who worked solely for the dough—regardless of their love for cooking—over anyone who called themselves an ‘artist’.
 He didn’t think artists were inclined to arrive at work on time or satisfy diners.
-In short, he thought it okay to not being in love with your work and to work only for money, as long as you’re doing a high-standard, professional-level job.
+In short, he thought it okay to not be in love with your work and to work only for money, as long as you’re doing a high-standard, professional-level job.

 Checking the office toilets

-Bourdain made it a point to steer clear of eating at restaurants with filthy bathrooms.
+Anthony Bourdain made it a point to steer clear of eating at restaurants with filthy bathrooms.
 Similarly, I avoid collaborating or working with companies whose bathrooms present an awful sight and stink so much I can’t breathe.
 “Bathrooms are relatively easy to clean,” said Bourdain.
 If establishments are stingy about something as basic as cleaning a toilet, think about pricing, invoicing, and the overall experience of working with them.

 Reading and studying people

 It’s obvious how important it is to learn how to read people, their expressions, and body language.
-Bourdain stressed the need for this skill to decode waiters’ faces. (“He could save your life with a raised eyebrow or a sign.”)
+Anthony Bourdain stressed the need for this skill to decode waiters’ faces. (“He could save your life with a raised eyebrow or a sign.”)
 In the business world, knowing how to read people is indispensable and invaluable, especially during negotiations, something I personally need a lot of practice in.
 Bourdain also emphasised this skill in order to figure out employees and competitors.

 Anticipating threats and risks

 I want to be prepared for anything that can go wrong.
 The risk can stem from anywhere—unpredictable economy, political decisions, pandemics.
 Even switchboard sparks and phone snags count.
-“Prior preparation prevents poor performance,” Bourdain would say.
+“Prior preparation prevents poor performance,” Anthony Bourdain would say.

 Using bedtime for planning

-Bourdain always did that.
+Anthony Bourdain always did that.
 It’s the only way to get a head start and reduce stress when there are plenty of things to be done in a minuscule timeframe.

 Crunching data and numbers

-Keeping a record of fish-fillet yields per chef/cook, as one of Bourdain’s former bosses (unsurprisingly nicknamed Bigfoot) would do, is too much micromanagement.
+Keeping a record of fish-fillet yields per chef/cook, as one of Anthony Bourdain’s former bosses (unsurprisingly nicknamed Bigfoot) would do, is too much micromanagement.
 Yet, there’s no denying we still need stats to tackle business problems and get the solution staring out at us, though not necessarily doing it Bigfoot-style.

 ‘Mise en placing’ operations

 ‘Mise en place’ (pronounced ‘meez awn plahz’) is the French term for ‘(putting) everything in its place’.
 In culinary parlance, it refers to a cook’s set-up—“their carefully arranged supplies of sea salt, rough-cracked pepper, softened butter, cooking oil, wine, back-ups and so on”.
 The idea of a mise en place is to help you “find everything with your eyes closed”, with everything available at your “arm’s reach”.
 In business, it means having systems, processes, documentation, equipment, inventories, accounts, software, etc. ready before getting started and then tweaking along the way.
 It’s the key to simplification and efficiency.
-This reminds me that here’s a FREE contract template you can use.

 Measuring what you get